facundomoya/funkopopGallery/README.md

 The project is simple and does not have a functionality other than the practice of flexbox.
 The design does not include a *navbar* but it does include a *footer* to be able to see how the images are adapted and the *footer* itself applying media queries.
 The images are funko pops that have a design adapted for the practice of flexbox.

+## Git Branches

+In this project, we use a single branch.
+Here is an overview of that branch:

+**master:** The `master` branch is our main branch.
+In this example this single branch was used.

 ## Project Status

 <h4 align="center">